mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 for multiple aggregate measurements, such as sum, median, average and counting.

+In a nutshell, we can say that data aggregation is the process of bringing together data from multiple sources and consolidating it in a storage solution for data analysis and reporting.

 ## Analytics
 * The discovery of insights in data, find